Greenfoot5/Bestagon-Defence/STYLE_GUIDELINES.md

 ## 2. Scripts

 This section will focus on C# classes and their internals.
-When possible, style rules conform to Microsoft’s C# standard.
+When possible, style rules conform to [Godot's C# Style Guide](https://docs.godotengine.org/en/stable/tutorials/scripting/c_sharp/c_sharp_style_guide.html)

 ### 2.1 Class Organisation Source files should contain only one public type, although multiple internal classes are allowed.